danielepanozzo/gp/RULES.md

 No libraries apart from `libigl`, `numpy`, `meshplot`, and `scipy` are permitted unless permission is granted in advance.

+## Video Report

+For every assignment, you have to provide a video report of a maximal lenght of 3 minutes.
+The video should contain either captions explaining what you did and the results of your assignment or a voice commentary.
+To prepare the video, I recommend to use either the recording option in NYU Zoom (you can create a call with only you, share the window with your browser, and then press record) or OBS (https://obsproject.com/).
+The video should be in a format playable using the VLC player (https://www.videolan.org/vlc/).

 ## Installing igl in Python

 Before we can begin, you must install `igl`, `meshplot`, and `jupiter` trough conda-forge